 In today’s world, we are overwhelmed by sexually stimulating content.
-This intensifies our desire for sexual experiences and avoiding unwanted behaviors is more difficult than ever.
-However, exploring our motivations, sexual stories, and trauma can help us navigate in a more health manner.
+This intensifies our desire for sexual experiences and avoiding the unwanted behaviors is more difficult than ever.
+However, exploring our motivations, sexual stories, and trauma can help us navigate life in a healthier manner.

 Why choose me as your therapist?